Skip to content

 Using Active Voice: A Jeff Anderson Lesson

-Posted in bilingual, fifth grade, picture book lesson, Seesaw, and writing
+Posted in bilingual, and picture book lesson

 Today in the Jackson Library, fifth graders practiced using active voice during writing.
 First, we read Chall’s Up North at the Cabin.
 During the story, I pointed out the author’s use of active voice, personification, and imagery.
 I used Jeff Anderson’s Patterns of Power book, lesson 6.5.
 Then the kids used a Seesaw template I created to sort sentences from the story by active or passive voice.
 After that, I gave them dry erase boards and they wrote an active voice sentence about the school camping trip.
 As you can see, it rained during most of camp this year!